sous-chefs/docker/README.md

 end
 ```

-- build from a tarball NOTE: this is not an "export" tarball generated from an an image save.
+- build from a tarball NOTE: this is not an "export" tarball generated from an image save.
 The contents should be a Dockerfile, and anything it references to COPY or ADD

 ```ruby
 docker_image 'image_3' do